Elhamyali/Elhamyali/README.md

 Hi 👋🏽 I'm Elham (she/ella/هي)
 =====================================

-UX Researcher & Data Science Nerd
+Mixed methods design researcher & Impact evaluation specialist
 ---------------------------

-I'm a UX researcher and data science nerd with a decade of experience in human-centered design research, statistical data analysis, program evaluation, and project management in public health and civic tech.
+I’m a mixed-methods design researcher with a decade of experience in human-centered design, impact evaluation, and data analysis with storytelling in civic tech and public health.
+I help cities equitably implement and evaluate nature-based climate solutions so they can make informed and confident decisions that protect our planet. 🌍 I also support cities in building a climate-ready workforce, preparing current and future generations to create a sustainable, resilient climate. 🌱🌿

-I help local and state governments, public health agencies, startups, and civic tech groups learn user behavior insights through evidence-based research and build equity-focused, actionable data products—from maps and dashboards to case studies—so they can make informed and impactful decisions that improve the lives of their communities.
-I'm passionate about food systems, climate change, and sustainability.
+🔍 I specialize in uncovering user behavior insights through evidence-based research and developing equity-focused, actionable data products—from maps to data stories.
+My goal is to help people discover deeper truths about the world and human experience, and to reveal stories that shift norms and shape conversations.
+Here is a sample of my work.

 * 🌍  I'm based in California
 * 🖥️  See my portfolio at [elhamyali.com](http://elhamyali.com)